PibeChorro/PibeChorro.github.io/README.md

 ### 2.3 Chat and Event Data

 - **Messages**: Content of messages you send in event-based group chats
-- **Event Information**: Events you create or attend, including event names, descriptions, dates, times, and locations
+- **Event Information**: Events you create or attend, including event names, descriptions, dates, times, and locations (text description of where to meet - e.g., "in the park")

 ---